Early pregnancy advice

 If a blood test shows that you are anaemic during your pregnancy, you may be prescribed iron tablets, but you can also make changes to your diet to increase your iron levels.
 More information can be found on the NHS Iron deficiency anaemia page.

-For information on keeping healthy in pregnancy see our leaflet: Eating healthily and weight management in pregnancy and following birth
+For information on keeping healthy in pregnancy see the nhs webpage: Have a healthy diet in pregnancy [NHS]

 Dieting in pregnancy is not recommended but healthy eating is advocated.
 National Institute for Health and Care Excellence (NICE) state that there is only a need for an extra 200 calories per day in the last three months of pregnancy, therefore pregnant women should be advised against “eating for two”.